 The Australian Government recognises that the development of innovative telecommunications solutions are important to help people stay connected during natural disasters.

 The Telecommunications Disaster Resilience Innovation (TDRI) program will promote the development of new technologies to provide solutions for telecommunications disaster resilience, particularly in our regional, remote and First Nations communities.

-The $50 million commitment was announced and funded under the Australian Government's Better Connectivity Plan for Regional and Rural Australia, and will run from 2022–25.
+The $50 million commitment was announced and funded under the Australian Government's Better Connectivity Plan for Regional and Rural Australia.
 Funded projects will improve the preparedness of Australia's telecommunications networks against increasing climate risks, including against an anticipated increase in the frequency and severity of natural disasters in Australia.

-Round 2 will focus on other innovative telecommunications technologies (excluding power-based solutions, which will be funded in Round 1) that will improve the resiliency, redundancy and availability of telecommunications during and/or following a natural disaster.
+- The $20 million Innovation Round which will fund innovative telecommunications technologies to improve the resiliency, redundancy and availability of telecommunications during and/or following a natural disaster.

 Please enter your contact details if you would like to receive updates on the TDRI program.